 In 1988, North Carolina artist William Mangum created the first Honor Card for Greensboro Urban Ministry.
 The image, “Not Forgotten,” sold 5,000 cards and raised a record-setting $52,000.
-Since then, the Honor Card Program has raised more than $5.6 million to help those who are experiencing homelessness, hunger and poverty.
+Since then, the Honor Card Program has raised more than $4 million to support Greensboro Urban Ministry’s guests who are experiencing homelessness, hunger and poverty.

 Thanks to the generous support of the Wells-Fargo Foundation and Michael and Sarah Kearney, all expenses for this program are covered.
 All proceeds go directly to our organization.

-Beginning November 6, Honor Cards will be available at the following locations in Greensboro:
+Beginning November 12, Honor Cards will be available at the following locations in Greensboro: